Our Services

 Helpful Resources

-Abnormal platelet counts can be low or high, signaling higher risks of bleeding or clotting, and are often caused by infections, medications, iron or vitamin deficiency, inflammation, pregnancy changes, bone marrow disease, or even lab error, with normal around 150,000 to 450,000 per microliter.
+Abnormal platelet counts—either low (thrombocytopenia) or high (thrombocytosis)—can signal a higher risk of bleeding or clotting.
+Common causes include infections, medications, iron or vitamin B12 deficiency, inflammation, pregnancy, bone marrow disorders, or even lab error.
+A normal platelet count typically ranges from 150,000 to 450,000 per microliter of blood.

-Next steps usually include repeating the test, reviewing your history and medicines, and targeted labs, with urgent care for severe bleeding, stroke like symptoms, chest pain, or vision changes; there are several factors to consider, so see the complete guidance below to understand what could change your plan and which actions to take now.
+Next steps often involve repeating the test, reviewing your medical history and medications, and running targeted labs.
+Seek urgent care for severe bleeding, stroke-like symptoms, chest pain, or vision changes.

 Understanding what your platelet count means—and what to do next—can help you respond calmly and appropriately.